Water-to-Go Filter Bottle Review – Best Water Filter Bottle for Travel?

 Well, I wouldn’t travel overseas without one nowadays.
 These bottles have jumped to pretty near the top of our must have list of things to pack when we travel.
 We carried two in the past while we backpacked around Asia with our kids, mostly because that’s all we bought before we left home.
 If we’d known how much we would use them we would have bought one each.

 Our next adventure will be living on a sailboat and hopefully sailing around the world while exploring the countries we bump into.
 This is quite different to backpacking, but we will still need lots of fresh water.
-We’ll be taking one Water-to-Go bottle each.
-Our kids are big enough to carry their own stuff now and they will be getting their own Water-to-Go bottles!
+We’ll be taking a Water-to-Go bottle each.

 What are Water-to-Go filter bottles?